alchemyplatform/aa-sdk/site/packages/aa-core/signers/local-account.md

 # LocalAccountSigner

 The `LocalAccountSigner` allows you to use accounts for which you already have the private key available locally as signers on Smart Contracts.
-This signer is used with `HDAccount | PrivateKeyAccount | LocalAccount` types from `viem`.
+This Signer is used with `HDAccount | PrivateKeyAccount | LocalAccount` types from `viem`.

 ## Usage